ankita34359/Operating-System-Concepts-and-Practical-Exercises/Basics/README.md

 - Security and Protection: Protects system resources and data from unauthorized access or interference.
 - User Interface: Provides a way for users to interact with the system, either through command-line interfaces (CLI) or graphical user interfaces (GUI).

-Stay tuned as I add more content and practical examples to deepen my understanding of Operating Systems!

 ## Contact
 If you have any questions, suggestions, or would like to discuss OS concepts, feel free to reach out: